 The clustering system is designed to make it easy to add and remove cluster nodes.
-By virtue of connecting to an application database that other cluster nodes are using, a node will automatically discover and join the cluster on start up.
+By virtue of connecting to an application database that other cluster nodes are using, a node automatically discovers and joins the cluster on startup.
 You can remove a node using the Admin Console.

-Be sure to see the clustering overview for a high-level view of how clustering works.
+For a high-level view of how clustering works, Clustering in Jive on page 46.